Cooperbuilt/blog-with-cms/content/posts/2021-01-10-its-not-greediness-its-leadership.md

 This isn't an anti corporate-America headline, it's a fact.
 Companies, at least publicly traded ones, have a fiduciary responsibility to their shareholders to operate on the leanest budget possible.
 Most aren't actively trying to screw you or anything like that, but they definitely aren't in the business of throwing money at people that don't take the time to sell themselves.

 They will reward the high performers that do a great job of framing their accomplishments within the paradigms of the company's competencies.
 They will keep the status quo for the rest.
-It's up to you to upset that applecart.

-## Managers aren't positioned to care more than you
+## Managers aren't in a position to care more about you than you

 I've had the great blessing of an excellent manager that cares about my career growth for more than 3 years now.
 Even with such a blessing, my manager can't pull a rabbit out of a hat.
-With my best interest at heart, he still needs me to deliver enough source material in my reviews to fight for money and promotions for me.
+With my best interest at heart, he still needs me to deliver enough source material in my reviews to fight for money and promotions on my behalf.

 Sure, you may be in the rare and privileged position of being so good that your manager fights for you no matter what you put in that performance review.
 This isn't likely.
 For the most part, they're holding on for dear life to get through reviews with their x+1 direct reports and need you to to do 95% of the work so they can polish it with that last 5%.